 In the case of other substances, like methamphetamine, there is an unfounded mantra within the world of treatment providers that people who use meth should never be prescribed stimulants.
 However, medication assisted treatment is more effective than abstinence only methods in treatment retention and relapse prevention, so it is fair to extrapolate that the same may apply to stimulant use.
 Amphetamine salts can be, and regularly are, legally prescribed for hypofrontality issues like ADHD.
 Most people I’ve worked with who use meth find benefit in the substance’s ability to help them focus, increase energy, and boost productivity.
 Many people would probably do quite well with a harm reduction approach of giving amphetamine salts to replace meth, then supporting them in any efforts to reduce their dosing.

-Other medication assisted treatment modalities involve the use of ketamine, cannabis, mdma, psilocybin, and ibogaine.
+Other alternatives to abstinence include medication-assisted treatment modalities that involve the use of ketamine, cannabis, mdma, psilocybin, and ibogaine.
 Ketamine and cannabis are already legally used in the US to treat opioid withdrawal.
 MDMA is on pace to earn FDA approval by 2021.
 Psilocybin, backed by continuously positive research results from institutions like Johns Hopkins, likely won’t be far behind MDMA in earning FDA approval.
 Ibogaine is moving towards its first clinical trials with human participants.
 Despite the tendency for many treatment providers to parrot each other, blindly adhere to outdated methods, and laugh off empirically supported, innovative methods like the use of ketamine, these methods continue to gain traction.
 All these substances will likely be integral parts of addiction treatment in the not too distant future.

 The “Tyranny of Abstinence”